Benlee1000/Serenity/ProjectDocument.md

 _gameplay suggestions_ - I provided suggestions to group members managing movement, input, states, map design, sounds, music, game logic, and animation in order to make the game feel fun and effortless to play.
 I also made suggestions to limit bugs and exploits in the game.

 _game balancing_ - I tested out the game as a whole and changed many underlying systems to give players a fair and rewarding challenge that ramped up in difficulty as you progressed in the levels.
-This took many hours of playing through the game and having others test out which balance changes made the game too hard, too easy, or just the right amount of difficulty.
-I added a special formula to the random number generator for attack, defense, and speed upgrades that scales with the current level the player is on.
+This took many hours of playing through the game and having others test out which balance changes made the game too hard, too easy, or added just the right amount of difficulty.
+I included a [special formula](https://github.com/Benlee1000/Serenity/blob/49d17f3d1079b030f1686737d4437317ed148510/Assets/Scripts/PlayerUpgradeController.cs#L23) for the random number generator for attack, defense, and speed upgrades that scales with the current level the player is on.
 These formulas make it so each stat upgrade is desirable.
 They each offer their own competitive advantage: attack makes it so you break through armor easier and kill enemies in less hits, armor makes it so that taking hits from enemies is less punishing, speed makes it easier to "kite" enemies and handle larger waves of enemies by running around them.
 Finally, I adjusted how defense works with player's and enemies' health so that each hit must deal a minimum amount of damage.
 This makes it so that full-on tanking hits by just having high defense is greatly reduced.

 _enemy balance_ - I changed all enemy prefab stats to reflect their design, giving each strengths and weaknesses.
 Goblins move fast, but have little damage and health, with no armor.
 Skeletons start off moving the same speed as the player and have average health and attack, but have low armor.
 Knights have incredible damage, high health, and high armor, but significantly lack in the movement department.
 Additionally, I modified each level to have a custom range of waves, enemies, and also enemy types.
 The first 3 levels introduce you to a new enemy type on each level.
 The last 3 levels ramp up the number of waves significantly, with the last level requiring you to utilize your upgrades, knowledge of enemy types, and obstacles in order to emerge victorious.